-I just wrapped up a post on Overrated Aspects of Las Vegas, and although the list is short, taking a negative tone about Las Vegas had me feeling down.
-Not typically my style when discussing the city I love.
+I just wrapped up a rundown of Overrated Aspects of Las Vegas, and although the list is short, taking a negative tone about Vegas had me feeling down… to be clear, I’m bullish on Vegas.

-NYNY Big Apple Coaster: There’s a reason 1.4 million people pile onto this rollercoaster annually which provides great views and an exhilarating ride.
-At $19 – $23 for a ride ($10 for re-rides) is a great value.
+NYNY Big Apple Coaster: There’s a reason 1.4 million people pile onto this rollercoaster annually, which provides great views and an exhilarating ride.
+At $25 for a ride ($10 for re-rides), it’s a great value.

 What makes this underrated Vegas attraction better is the lack of a line.
 Jump right on!